smallest hero image

 Skills preferred: Coursework in birds and/or ecology and/or environmental studies; bird identification, using binoculars and spotting scopes, data collection, data entry.
 Ability to work outdoors in all kinds of weather, starting work before sunrise, attention to detail and patience are a must.
 This project is ideal for students with an interest in habitat restoration, conservation and field biology.

 Start date: May 20th, End date: July 26th (with flexibility).
 Salary: $15.00 an hour and requires approximately 35 hours of work per week over a 10 week period.
-Shared on-site housing is available.
-The field house is about a 10-minute drive from campus.
+On-campus housing will be provided.
 Owning a vehicle is not necessary, but is preferred.